Skip to main content

 What is a regular expression (regex)?

 A regular expression is a sequence of characters that defines a search pattern.
 Developers use regex to validate email addresses, extract phone numbers from text, parse log files, replace text in Visual Studio Code, and filter data in programming languages like Python, JavaScript, Java, and PHP.
 Regex is supported by virtually every modern text editor, database engine, and command-line tool including grep, awk, and sed.
+Paste any pattern into the Best Answer Hub Regex Tester to verify it immediately.

 What regex flags does this tool support?

-This tool supports four JavaScript regex flags.
+The Best Answer Hub Regex Tester supports four JavaScript regex flags.
 The g (global) flag finds all matches instead of stopping after the first.
 The i (ignore case) flag makes matching case-insensitive.
 The m (multiline) flag makes ^ and $ match the start and end of each line, not just the whole string.
 The s (dotAll) flag lets the dot (.) match newline characters.
 The i flag is enabled by default for convenience.

 How do capture groups work?